 April 1, 2021

-Legal Studies Trivia Night took place on Thursday, April 1, from 8:15-9:30PM EST. Students were placed on teams led by different Legal Studies faculty members.
+Legal Studies Trivia Night took place on April 1.
+Students were placed on teams led by different Legal Studies faculty members.

 January 19, 2021

-The attack on the Capitol on January 6th, as well as the events leading up to it and the events that have since ensued, left many shaken, confused, and worried about the future.
+The Jan.
+6 attack on the Capitol, as well as the events leading up to it and the events that have since ensued, left many shaken, confused, and worried about the future.
 The Legal Studies Department offered a space for students and faculty to gather and openly discuss anything associated with these recent events.
 This was a space for students to share thoughts and concerns and to ask Legal Studies faculty questions.